 Request the court to render a default judgment if the defendant fails to submit a written response to the lawsuit within the prescribed deadline.
-Such request is not a mandatory element of the lawsuit, but if you submit such a request and the defendant fails to provide written response on time, the court can render a judgment in your favour.
+Such request is not a mandatory element of the lawsuit, but if you submit such a request and the defendant fails to provide written response on time, the court can render a judgment in your favor.

-All communication with the court has to be in one of three official languages2 used in Bosnia and Herzegovina.
+All communication with the court has to be in one of three official languages used in Bosnia and Herzegovina.
 If you are submitting documents in another language, attach a translation drawn by a court certified interpreter.

-The list of court certified interpreters can be found on the official website of the Ministry of Justice of Federation of Bosnia and Herzegovina.3
+The list of court certified interpreters can be found on the official website of the FBiH Ministry of Justice.